-We have audited the accompanying statement of financial condition, including the trust portfolio on pages A-8 through A-9, of Smart Trust 428 (the "Trust") as of April 23, 2019, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of April 23, 2019, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-6 through A-8, A-12 through A-13 and A-18 through A-19 of Smart Trust 440 (the "Trust") as of August 15, 2019, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of August 15, 2019, in conformity with accounting principles generally accepted in the United States of America.